mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 `addpath('myfolder'), myscript`

 #### Run MATLAB Tests
 This build step lets you run MATLAB and Simulink tests and generate artifacts such as JUnit-style test results and Cobertura coverage reports.
 By default, the plugin includes any test files in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) that have a `Test` label.
-If your build does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the project workspace, including its subfolders.
+If your build does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the root of your repository or in any of its subfolders.

 With the **Run MATLAB Tests** build step, you can customize your test run using the existing options in the step configuration interface.
 For example, you can add folders to the MATLAB search path, control which tests to run, and generate various code and coverage artifacts.
 If you do not select any of the check boxes, all the tests in your project run, and any test failure causes the build to fail.